ramyabala221190/webStorageAPI/README.md

 a certain value you are expecting.
 If the difference is more, make the API call again and update the 2 keys in the local storage.
 If the difference is less, dont do anything.

+## BroadCast Channel

+It allows communication between different documents (in different windows, tabs, frames or iframes) of the same origin.
+Messages are broadcasted via a message event fired at all BroadcastChannel objects listening to the channel, except the object that sent the message.

+I open localohost:5050 in 2 tabs.
+When I submit the name in 1 tab, the local storage and heading will get updated in the tab.
+The storage will get updated in the other tab as well.
+To reflect in the heading, we use broadcast channel.

+### postMessage()

+The window.postMessage() method safely enables cross-origin communication between Window objects; e.g., between a page and a pop-up that it spawned, or between a page and an iframe embedded within it.

+Normally, scripts on different pages are allowed to access each other if and only if the pages they originate from share the same origin (also known as the "same-origin policy"). window.postMessage() provides a controlled mechanism to securely circumvent this restriction (if used properly).